KxSystems/docs/docs/wp/blockchain/index.md

 public blockchains.
 Just as traditional financial institutions in the past faced scaling challenges, cryptocurrency businesses, such as exchanges and wallet providers, face many of the same growing pains associated with an increasing user base.
-Kx technology can help meet these challenges and deliver scalability confidence.
+KX technology can help meet these challenges and deliver scalability confidence.
 As a case in point, kdb+ is currently utilized to meet these scaling demands at the Bitcoin-denominated trading platform,